hotmeshio/sdk-typescript/README.md

 - **Crash-safe execution** — Every step is a committed row.
 If the process dies, it picks up where it left off.
 - **Distributed state machines** — Build stateful applications where every component can [fail and recover](https://github.com/hotmeshio/sdk-typescript/blob/main/services/collator/README.md).
 - **AI and training pipelines** — Multi-step AI workloads where each stage is expensive and must not be repeated on failure.
 A crashed pipeline resumes from the last committed step, not from the beginning.
+- **Human-in-the-loop workflows** — Workflow pauses that require external input are searchable, claimable rows in your database.
+Build approval queues, review flows, and AI handoffs without a separate task service.

 ## How it works in 30 seconds